zaaack/foy/README.md

 foy build -w
 ```

 Warning!
-If you want to set flags like strict to all tasks, please use `setGlobalOptions`, e.g.
+If you want to set flags like strict for all tasks, please use `setGlobalOptions`:

 ```ts
 import { setGlobalOptions } from 'foy'